 Q3 – Why are executives reluctant to leave a solo IT professional and go to a larger MSP?

 - Patrick: No one likes to fire someone and many IT guys have a personal connection with the owner and they’ve been working with the business for years.
 But you can’t let one person hold back your entire company.
 They need to grow as you grow.
-If your company has tripled in the last five years like ours has, then you need to see what vendors are also scaling up and replace the stagnant ones.
+If your company has tripled in the last five years as ours has, then you need to see what vendors are also scaling up and replace the stagnant ones.

 Perceived cost is another misleading reason why people stay with a solo IT guy because they assume a company will cost more.
-Looking only at hourly rates, an IT firm may be higher than solo IT professional, but firms have the tools, systems, and expertise to get most jobs done 3x faster so a difference of $75/hour and $125/hour is mute.
+Looking only at hourly rates, an IT firm may be higher than solo IT professionals, but firms have the tools, systems, and expertise to get most jobs done 3x faster so a difference of $75/hour and $125/hour is mute.
 Plus, IT firms can deliver stronger ROI by automating updates to prevent problems, remotely correct issues, and being a high-level business consultant as well.

-- David: Stability, scalability, diverse knowledge and experience, especially with business operations.
+- David: Stability, scalability, diverse knowledge, and experience, especially with business operations.
 Each of these advantages alone will give a company a better ROI on your IT investment.

 - Patrick: Proactive mindset versus being reactive is reassuring for executives, especially ones driving high growth.
 Just being proactive with how you replace your equipment, using Life Cycle Management practices, can save medium-sized companies thousands of dollars a year.
 MSPs have experts that you can leverage versus relying on a jack-of-all-trades for everything.